-Weighing your French Bulldog is another step in selecting the perfect harness size.
+Weighing your Frenchie is another step in selecting the perfect harness size.
 While it can be challenging to make them stand still, an easier way to do it is by carrying your dog and stepping onto the scales to obtain your combined weight.
 After taking note of the combined weight, place the dog back down and weigh yourself alone.
 Now, you only need to subtract your weight from the combined weight to get your dog’s correct weight.

-Selecting the perfect harness for your French Bulldog becomes much easier if you accurately measure their chest, neck, and weight.
+Selecting the perfect harness for your Frenchie becomes much easier if you accurately measure their chest, neck, and weight.
 Harnesses are typically sold based on these measurements, so you only need to find a harness that matches your dog’s measurements.
 If you cannot find a perfect match, you can opt for a slightly larger harness that you can adjust to fit your dog’s size.